edbentley/GitHub-commit-issue-number/README.md

-# GitHub-commit-ticket-number
+# GitHub-commit-issue-number
-Automatically add the ticket number for an issue to your commit message
+Automatically reference the issue number for a particular branch in your commit message